kubeflow/website/content/docs/gke/deploy/delete-ui.md

 Instructins for deleting Kubeflow using the Google Cloud Console.

+Deleting the deployment manager can orphan some resources like Cloud Endpoints.

+For best results we recommend using the [CLI to delete](https://deploy-preview-568--competent-brattain-de2d6d.netlify.com/docs/gke/deploy/deploy-cli/#deleting-kubeflow)

 To delete your Kubeflow deployment and reclaim all related resources, using the GCP Console: